 In order to understand this, you must know what DNA cell repair really is.
 DNA repair refers to a collection of processes by which a cell identifies and corrects damage to the DNA molecules that encode its genome.

 This entire DNA repair process must be continuously happening in your body so it can respond rapidly to any damage in the DNA structure.
 Damage could be as simple as UV light hitting your skin.
+Taking multivitamins can help with DNA repair as well.

 The antioxidant, indole-3-carbinol (I3C), found in kale, works in your body to protect the DNA and other cell structures.
 This powerful antioxidant contains inducing enzymes that metabolize carcinogens and enhances DNA repair.